parthoece/CPS_testbed/README.md

-# CPS Testbed for Water-Filling Factory Emulation to generate Mulit-source Operational Data (Normal, Common System/Physical Faults, Faults caused by Cyber Attack
+# CPS Testbed for Water-Filling Factory Emulation to generate Mulit-source Operational Data

 A cyber-physical systems (CPS) testbed that emulates a water-filling factory process.
-The architecture includes Human-Machine Interfaces (HMIs), PLC logic, and attacker nodes to simulate both normal operation and cyber attacks.
+The architecture includes Human-Machine Interfaces (HMIs), PLC logic, and attacker nodes to simulate both normal operation, common System/Physical Faults and cyber attacks.

 ---